Expanded Food and Nutrition Education Program (EFNEP) in Washington State

-In 2016, Over 2,000 individuals, both youth and adults, were served by the Washington State EFNEP program through the work of 13 local paraprofessional educators.
+In 2018, over 3,000 individuals, both youth and adults, were served by the Washington State EFNEP program through the work of 11 local paraprofessional educators.
 The Impact Report details the reach of EFNEP and health related improvements made by participants.

 2020 Washington EFNEP Impact Report

 Interested in EFNEP for Your County?

 Washington State EFNEP is active in four counties: Clark, Pierce, Spokane, and Yakima.
 EFNEP paraprofessional educators in Washington can deliver the 9-week educational program in English and other languages, availability determined by county.
 Navigate to each county page for additional information on EFNEP in your local area.

 Since 1969, EFNEP has improved the diets and food-related behaviors of program participants.
 EFNEP uses a paraprofessional education model that promotes participants’ access to nutrition and food safety information through in-person, hands-on lessons.
 EFNEP is structured through a community model, where neighborhood organizations host a class after developing a relationship with an EFNEP paraprofessional and supervising staff.